 - Initial call.
 Your initial call will consist of scheduling a consultation with your doctor about the procedure.
 You can have these consultations either in person or remotely through telephone or skype.

-- Consultation: During your consultation, our doctors will sit with you (physically or virtually) to review your surgical history as well as you and your partner’s medical histories.
-The doctor will explain the tubal re-anastomosis procedure and review any specific concerns related to your unique situation.
-Further, the doctor may recommend fertility testing such as hormone levels or sperm evaluation depending on each patients individual characteristics.
-Usually, the procedure date and time are scheduled at the end of the consultation.
-The surgery is normally scheduled during the week after the end of your period, usually between days 5-13 of the cycle.
+- Consultation.
+During your consultation, your doctor will sit with you (physically or virtually) to review your surgical and medical history.
+Your doctor will then explain the tubal reanastomosis procedure and review any concerns related to your situation.
+They’ll also discuss further fertility test recommendations, such as hormone level or sperm evaluation.
+If at the end of your consultation you agree to this procedure, it’s generally scheduled during the week towards the end of your period (between days five to 13 of the cycle).

-- Trying to conceive: our doctors recommend that patients wait for their next normal cycle before trying to conceive and then use ovulation prediction kits (OPKs) or other methods of detecting ovulation to properly time intercourse.
-Most pregnancies occur during the 6-12 months after the surgery.
-If a pregnancy does not occur during that time, the doctor will recommend a special X-ray called and HSG that can test to make sure that your tubes have stayed open.
+- Conception.
+Your doctor will recommend you or your partner to wait for the next normal cycle before trying to conceive.
+They'll recommend the use of ovulation prediction kits (OPKs) or other methods of detecting ovulation to correctly time intercourse.
+Most pregnancies occur during six to 12 months after the surgery.
+If a pregnancy does not happen during that time, your doctor will recommend a special X-ray called HSG to test and ensure your tubes have stayed open.